-There’s more to social recruiting than just slapping a link on your page and moving on.
+There’s more to sourcing and attracting candidates on social media than just slapping a link on your page and moving on.
 Here’s how to post a job on Facebook and how to make sure that the right people see it and share it.

 What makes an engaging job post on Facebook?